US Trustee /Team Coordinator/ Trainer

 She has provided delicious meals as the cook for Team USA's Greens Island trainings since 2012.
 If we're lucky enough, she'll join us for a row and we can see her expert form and metronomic timing.
 And we might also get to hear her sing traditional songs and play her concertina.

-Riley Hall, Neal Drake, Anna Yoors, Dylan Ladds, and Maria Kearney, all alumni of AC Team USA, have assisted training our team in recent years and we are grateful for their excellent seamanship and support.
+Riley Hall, Neal Drake, Anna Yoors, Dylan Ladds, and Irene Betts, all alumni of AC Team USA, have assisted training our team and related programs in recent years and we are grateful for their excellent seamanship and support.